rnietoe/Training/docs/AWS/04-Compute.md

 ```

 More details to create Bootstrap actions to install additional software are [here](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-plan-bootstrap.html)

+bootstrapping: providing code to be run on an instance at launch

 ### How to build a web server